Image Denoising Using the Geodesics' Gramian of the Manifold Underlying Patch-Space: Performance analysis

-Here, first we analyze the parameters, patch size ($\rho$) and neighborhood size ($\delta$).
-Then, we analyze the reconstruction error of GGD with respect to the corruption level ($\epsilon$) of the input images and compare the results of that with the graph Laplacian method GLD.
-Finally, we analyze the performance of GGD with respect to the eigenvector threshold ($L$) and compare it with the graph Laplacian method.
+Here, first, we analyze the sensitivity of GGD with respective to the parameters patch size ($\rho$) and neighborhood size ($\delta$).
+Then, we analyze the sensitivity of GGD with respect to the corruption level ($\epsilon$) of the input images followed by analyzing the sensitivity of GGD with respect to the parameter eigenvector threshold ($L$).